Juan Bautista Elguézabal

 Juan Bautista Elguézabal (1743–1805) was the temporary head of the Spanish province of Texas in 1797, and the Governor of Texas from 1800 to 1805.
 He also temporarily ruled the province of Louisiana in 1803.
-Elguézabal favored the increase of the population of Texas through the immigration from Louisiana, as well as the foundation of the first schools of primary education in the province, which were established in San Antonio and La Bahía (modern-day Goliad).
+Elguézabal favored the increase of the population of Texas through the immigration from Louisiana, as well as the foundation of the first schools of primary education in the province, which were established, at least, in La Bahía (modern-day Goliad) and Nacogdoches.

 Biography

 Early years

 Elguézabal was born in 1741, though the place of his birth is unknown.
 Between 1795 and 1797, he served as assistant inspector of the presidios of the province of Coahuila and Texas, in New Spain.
 A year later, in 1796, he began to work with the Governor of Texas, Manuel Muñoz, who had fallen ill and was waiting for approval of his retirement from the king of Spain.
 So, Elguézabal served as the personal assistant of Muñoz.
 In August 1797, Elguézabal was appointed acting governor of the provincia.
 At this time, he investigated La Bahia and Rosario presidios, to check their strengths and weaknesses.